slazav/device2/Readme.md

 URLs with three-components are used: `<device>`, `<command>`, `<argument>`.
 For example, a request to `http://<server>:<port>/generator/ask/FREQ?`" sends phrase `FREQ?` to the device `generator` and returns answer.
-Commands are driver-specific.
+Commands are driver-specific, aruments are device-specific.
+Most drivers support `ask` command to write message to the devace an get answer.

 On success a response with code 200 and answer of the device in the message body is returned.
 On error a response with code 400 is returned.
-Error description is written in `Error` header and in the mesage body.
+Error description is written in `Error` header and in the message body.

 The server does not know what it sends to a device and what answer is expected, it just provides connection.
 For the next layer see DeviceRole library.
-It defines sertain "roles" for devices with common high-level commands (e.g. "generator" role has a "set frequency" command).
+It defines certain "roles" for devices with common high-level commands (e.g. "generator" role has a "set frequency" command).

 ### Locking

-Server and device drivers provide IO locking (one device can be used by a severel programs or threads without collisions)
+Server and device drivers provide IO locking (one device can be used by a several programs or threads without collisions)

 TODO: and optional high-level locking (one program can grab a device for a long time).